 These instructions concerns Triple Helix and Aula Biologica.

 Preparations for an online defence of doctoral thesis

-Decide what online service is to be used
+Decide which online service to use

-Functionalities in Zoom, Teams and Starleaf
+Functionality in Zoom, Teams and Starleaf

 |Hold an audio and video meeting||x||x||x|

 |Allow active participation||x||x|

 |Maximum number of participants||300||1000||100|